Peter Rainer

 Peter Rainer is a German violinist, known by his activity as a concert master and performance of chamber music.
-He has been performing at famous music halls such as Berliner Philharmonie, Carnegie Hall in New York City, and Walt Disney Concert Hall in Los Angeles.
+He has performed at major music venues such as Berliner Philharmonie, Carnegie Hall in New York City, and Walt Disney Concert Hall in Los Angeles.

+Career

-Since 1994 he is concert master of the international chamber string orchestra I Palpiti conducted by Eduard Schmieder.
-2005 Peter Rainer was honoured by the city of Los Angeles for his merits about culture.
+Since 1994, Rainer has been concert master of the international chamber string orchestra I Palpiti conducted by Eduard Schmieder.
+In 2005 Peter Rainer was honoured by the city of Los Angeles.